← swipe →

 Our gay adventure tour begins with a few days in Cape Town, referred to affectionately by South Africans as the ‘Mother City’.
 Cape Town ranks as one of the world’s most attractive cities and offers some fantastic opportunities for adventure as well.
 We’ll hike to the Cape of Good Hope, where the Atlantic and Indian Oceans come together, then follow the Garden Route to Hermanus, where we will try our hand at sea kayaking, and Knysna, a popular holiday town usually voted as the winner in the annual ‘South Africa’s favourite town’ competition.
 Our most adventuresome travelers will have a chance to jump off a bridge attached to one of the longest bungee jump cords in the world.
 To conclude our tour, we’re very excited to offer several game drives by vehicle, then an overnight walking safari in one of South Africa’s finest private game reserves.

 Guests may wish to arrive in Cape Town a day early and have an extra night before our gay tour begins.
 This would allow for recuperation from traveling before jumping into the activities of the tour.
-Those with plenty of energy could do some sightseeing, such as a boat trip out to Robben Island, famous place of incarceration of former struggle leaders such as Nelson Mandela, or perhaps take a leisurely stroll along the Victoria & Alfred Waterfront.
+Those with plenty of energy could do some sightseeing, such as a boat trip out to Robben Island, the famous place of incarceration of former struggle leaders such as Nelson Mandela, or perhaps take a leisurely stroll along the Victoria & Alfred Waterfront.

 Day 1: Cape Town, the Mother City

 Flying into Cape Town provides some spectacular views when weather permits.
 Cape Town ranks as one of the world’s most attractive cities.
 The city is bounded by the Atlantic Ocean to the south and west and an intricate system of mountains on the inland side, the most famous of which is, of course, Table Mountain.
 The indigenous Khoisan People call it ‘Hoeri Kwaggo’, meaning “Mountain in the Sea.”
-Evidence of human activity here dates back as far as the Stone Age, with recent history closely tied to the arrival of Dutch settlers in 1652.
+Evidence of human activity here dates back as far as the Stone Age, with a recent history closely tied to the arrival of Dutch settlers in 1652.
 A settlement was started as a supply station, with plantations growing fresh vegetables and fruit for the ships of the Dutch East India Company.
-Eventually the settlement grew and South Africa’s first formal town was founded, hence the name ‘The Mother City’.
+Eventually, the settlement grew and South Africa’s first formal town was founded, hence the name ‘The Mother City’.

 The unique topography and climate have produced a lovely natural environment and unique floral kingdom, described by Dutch settlers as Fynbos, or “Fine Bush.”
 This Floral Kingdom covers only 0.04% of the earth’s surface, yet holds over 14,000 species of plants, most of them unique to the area.